Ensemble Kalman Methods: A Mean Field Perspective: State Estimation: Discrete Time

-To understand how uncertainty may be expressed mathematically we introduce the {\em filtering distribution} $\mu_n$: the distribution of the conditioned random variable $v_n|\Yd_n$.
-This captures the knowledge of the state of the system, and uncertainties in the state, given the observations.
-It is important to understand how this distribution evolves with $n$.
-In particular, the evolution has a \emph{nonlinear} Markov structure; we emphasize that standard Markov processes are linear, and defined by the linear transition kernel; nonlinearity arises in filtering through the incorporation of data.
-The map $\mu_n \mapsto \mu_{n+1}$ is most easily described by defining $\hmu_{n+1}$, the distribution of $v_{n+1}|\Yd_n$ and $\nu_{n+1}$, the distribution of $(v_{n+1},y_{n+1})|\Yd_n.$ The map from $\mu_n$ to $\hmu_{n+1}$ is defined by equation (\ref{eq:sd2}a) and is {\em linear} as a map from the space of probability measures defined on $\R^{d_v}$ into itself; the map from $\hmu_{n+1}$ to $\nu_{n+1}$ is defined by (\ref{eq:sd2}b), and is {\em linear} as a map from the space of probability measures defined on $\R^{d_v}$ into the space of probability measures defined on $\R^{d_v+d_y}$; the map from $\nu_{n+1}$ to $\mu_{n+1}$ is defined by conditioning $\nu_{n+1}$ on $\yd_{n+1}$ and is {\em nonlinear} as a map from the space of probability measures defined on $\R^{d_v+d_y}$ into the space of probability measures defined on $\R^{d_v}.$ We thus have
+The nonlinear map $\mu_n \mapsto \mu_{n+1}$ is most easily described by first introducing $\hmu_{n+1}$, the distribution of $v_{n+1}|\Yd_n$ and $\nu_{n+1}$, the distribution of $(v_{n+1},y_{n+1})|\Yd_n.$ The map from $\mu_n$ to $\hmu_{n+1}$ is determined by equation (\ref{eq:sd}a) and is {\em linear} as a map from the space of probability measures defined on $\R^{d_v}$ into itself as discussed in the preceding subsection; the map from $\hmu_{n+1}$ to $\nu_{n+1}$ is defined by (\ref{eq:sd}b), and is also {\em linear}, now as a map from the space of probability measures defined on $\R^{d_v}$ into the space of probability measures defined on $\R^{d_v+d_y}$; the map from $\nu_{n+1}$ to $\mu_{n+1}$ is defined by conditioning $\nu_{n+1}$ on $\yd_{n+1}$ and is {\em nonlinear} as a map from the space of probability measures defined on $\R^{d_v+d_y}$ into the space of probability measures defined on $\R^{d_v}.$ Using the preceding definitions of linear and nonlinear operators we have

-where $P$ and $Q$ are linear maps on measures, whilst $B_n(\cdot)$ is nonlinear and time dependent.
-Concatenating we find that